Learning Spanish & Etymology Pattern-Matching for Nerds

 • Laxative — this loosens up the remains of your food inside your body so you can excrete, to be euphemistic.

-• Relax — this is a loosening of your muscles and body and mind as well.
+• Relax — this is a loosening of your muscles, body, and mind.
 According to this same pattern, we also know that relax in Spanish is, relajar.

 See more examples of this same pattern including lejos and leash here.